Dr. Manoj Chaudhary, MD, DNB (Nephrology), Consultant Nephrologist & Kidney Transplant Physician, Patel Hospital, Jalandhar.

 - Feeling “winded” or out of breath.
 And, people feel fatigued, being unable to concentrate or tiring easily.

 - Feeling pains, mostly in legs and back, especially around the kidney area.

 Proteinuria is the hallmark of diagnosis.
 The diagnosis could be made by a simple test like a urine routine examination.
 Of course, the quantification of Proteinuria could be done by 24-hour Urinary protein examination or spot urinary protein examination.
 The patient also complains of this in form of frothy urine.

 What are the risk factors of Diabetic Nephropathy?

 The most important risk factor is Blood sugar control: if a patient has hypertension it further predisposes to Nephropathy.
 Other risk factors are obesity, smoking, abnormal Lipid profile, degree of proteinuria(Amount).
-Patients whose first-degree relatives have hypertension and cardiovascular disease are like warning signs for the development of nephropathy.
-Intrauterine exposure to high blood sugar may also risk of development of nephropathy.
+Patients whose first-degree relatives have hypertension and cardiovascular disease are warning signs for the development of nephropathy.
+Intrauterine exposure to high blood sugar may also risk the development of nephropathy.
 Inherent susceptibility to Nephropathy can be proved by Genetic susceptibility studies.

 Prevention & Treatment of Diabetic Nephropathy

 Diet is one of the most important treatments in managing diabetes and kidney disease.
 If you’ve been diagnosed with kidney disease as a result of diabetes, you’ll need to work with a dietitian to create an eating plan that’s right for you.